automata-network/docs/docs/canarynet/node/run-full-node.md

 In this section, we briefly introduce how to run `Full Node` or `Archive Node`<br>
 For running `Validator Node`, please refer to the [next section](./run-validator.md).

+The following parts are steps to host a node in your local environment.

+Alternatively, you can use the Dedicated Nodes service provided by [OnFinality](https://app.onfinality.io/) to deploy nodes in minutes to the ContextFree Canary Network with only a few clicks.

 ## Preparation
 ### Dependencies
 - Install Docker